core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Editor's note: The paragraph above will have to be re-checked against the Section "Block-Wise Transfer" of {{I-D.ietf-core-groupcomm-bis}}, in order to ensure that it is aligned with that.

-Additional considerations are discussed in {{sec-synch-challenge-response}}, with respect to requests including a CoAP Echo Option {{RFC9175}} that have to be sent over unicast, as a challenge-response method for servers to achieve synchronization of clients' Sender Sequence Number.
+Additional considerations are discussed in {{sec-synch-challenge-response}}, with respect to requests including a CoAP Echo Option {{RFC9175}} that have to be sent over unicast, as a challenge-response method for servers to achieve freshness or to initialize as valid a previously invalid Replay Window.

 ## End-to-end Protection {#ssec-e2e-protection}